Coleus

 Fertilizer need

-Feed every 2-4 weeks during active growth; pause in winter.
+Feed lightly every 2-4 weeks during active growth; reduce or pause in winter.

 Care summary

-• Water: Keep lightly moist; water when top layer starts to dry.
+- Water: Keep evenly moist, watering when the surface starts to dry.

 Common problems